Thursday, May 3, 2018

 "The boastful shall not stand before Your eyes; You hate all who do iniquity."
 (Psalm 5:5)

 God's Law is perfect.
 It is a reflection of His character and nature.
 He cannot allow sin and rebellion into His kingdom.
-He absolutely despises iniquity.
+God absolutely despises iniquity.
 He judges sinners.
 He punishes sinners.
 Sin stems forth from the human heart.
 His wrath is a reality.
-God cannot simply leave sin unaccounted for.
-This biblical truth should induce sobriety to our souls.
-But, there is good news.
+God cannot simply ignore or overlook our sin.
+This biblical truth should give rise to a state of concern in people.
+However, there is good news which counterbalances the bad news of humanity being condemned by God for sin.

-God is loving.
-He is gracious.
-He is kind.
-He is merciful.
-He is compassionate.
+God is loving and gracious.
 He is patient.
-He is slow to anger.
 At the same time, our Creator is holy and just.
-He is righteous.
-He can be provoked to wrath.
+He is provoked to wrath by our unrighteousness.
 God's love and hatred are perfect.
 He hates without sinful intent.
-To be hated of God means to be under His wrath and judgement.
+To be hated of God means to be under His wrath and judgment.
 Those whom He loves are those who have found favor in His sight.
 It was out of His unfathomable love for us that He sent His only begotten Son into this world to make atonement for our sins:

 "but God shows his love for us in that while we were still sinners, Christ died for us.
 Since, therefore, we have now been justified by his blood, much more shall we be saved by him from the wrath of God.
 For if while we were enemies we were reconciled to God by the death of his Son, much more, now that we are reconciled, shall we be saved by his life."
 (Romans 5:8-10)